nickanderson/CFEngine-3-by-example-vagrant/README.md

 ---------------
 1. Run `make` - This will prepare a seed.tar.gz containing policy that will be used by the CFEngine provisioner.
-More information about this policy can be found [here](https://github.com/nickanderson/Getting-Started-with-CFEngine-3-seed "Getting Started with CFEngine 3 seed Repository").
+More information about this policy can be found [here](https://github.com/nickanderson/CFEngine-3-by-example-seed "CFEngine 3 by example seed repository").
    It also creates a bare clone of the repository that can be used with the excersises as the central version control repository that the policy hub pulls from.
 2. Setup a local webserver to serv the seed.tar.gz.
-By default the Vagrantfile looks at http://localhost:8000/seed.tar.gz.
+The Vagrantfile is configured for the CFEngine provisioner to look for the seed at http://localhost:8000/seed.tar.gz.
 You can bring up a simple webserver from the Vagrant project directory with `python -m SimpleHTTPServer`.

 TODO